vectorgrp/sil-kit/docs/api/io.rst

 IO Service API
 ==============

 The IO service API allows the creation of input and ouput ports.
-The IO Ports are connected in a point to point fashion and allow the exchange of data values between participants.
+The IO Ports are connected in a 1-to-N fashion, i.e., the values of one outport can be distributed to multiple input ports.
 A number of different data types are supported for the IO ports:

 .. list-table:: I/O Port Data Type
  :widths: 20 80